 - a.
 All GSA employees and contractors, as appropriate given their role and security responsibilities, must adhere to training requirements in GSA CIO-IT Security-05-29: Security and Privacy Awareness and Role Based Training Program. - b.
 Failure to comply with annual awareness and specialized IT security training requirements will result in termination of access to the GSA enterprise and applications.
 AOs can terminate system accounts. - c.
-All personnel must complete initial CUI awareness training within 60 days of employment, plus refresher training at least every two years thereafter. - d.
+All personnel must complete CUI awareness in accordance with GSA CIO Order 2103.2, "Controlled Unclassified Information (CUI) Policy." - d.
 GSA employees and contractors on the Incident Response Team identified in GSA CIO-IT Security-01-02 must be trained on their roles and responsibilities within 60 days of assignment and annually thereafter. - e.
 Personnel with contingency planning responsibilities must be trained in their contingency roles and responsibilities with respect to the information system annually.